 Someone with vitiligo can get a tattoo.
 Right before making the tattoo, there are many things to take into their consideration, such as the purpose of the tattoo, the expectations, and the stability of vitiligo.
-Most of vitiligo sufferers want some tattooes to cover their vitiligo spots.
-The color of the tattooes have to be exactly the same with their skin tone.
+Most of the vitiligo sufferers want some tattoos to cover their vitiligo spots.
+The color of the tattoos has to be exactly the same with their skin tone.
 Yet, there are some of them who want to make a tattoo of a picture only for a distraction.

 Does Tattoo Make Vitiligo Worse?

 Tattoo on the affected skin is actually not a good idea.
-That skin will have trauma or damage due to puncturing the skin with tattoo needle.
+That skin will have trauma or damage due to puncturing the skin with a tattoo needle.
 That needle can worsen the skin condition.
 It will even create new spots.
-Doctor calls it koebnerization, that can be found on the knee of a child because they often fall or cyclist who experienced bad accidents many times on their knee.
-If the white spots can actually recover and get their repigmentation, it’s not with koebnerization.
+The doctor calls it koineization, that can be found on the knee of a child because of they often fall or cyclist who experienced bad accidents many times on their knee.
+If the white spots can actually recover and get their repigmentation, it’s not with koineization.
 People will say tattoo makes your vitiligo condition worse.

 The decision to make a tattoo or not is completely given to the vitiligo sufferer, but think about the risk first.
 When that new spots come and the vitiligo affected skin grows larger spots, your tattoo may look totally different.
 Other than that, tattoo ink will fade with vitiligo.
 You will probably not get the color tone you want.

 On the other side, vitiligo tattoo is called a new treatment in covering the white spots.
 Only professional tattoo artist who is able to do this.
 Fortunately, there’s new technique to save your vitiligo with tattoo, micro-pigmentation technique.